-Those who got covid between vaccine doses urge caution: ’We were so close’
+Those who got covid between vaccine doses urge caution: ‘We were so close’

 Quinn falls into an unlucky group of Americans exposed to the virus before their vaccine doses could offer them full protection.
 Their stories offer a reminder of the danger of people letting their guard down while highly transmissible virus variants circulate and a spring wave drives up hospitalizations across the country.

-“We are all had an collective, ‘Oh man, you were so close,’” Quinn recalled after telling her family about testing positive after her first shot.
+“We all had a collective, ‘Oh man, you were so close,’” Quinn recalled after telling her family about testing positive after her first shot.
 “I understood I wasn’t fully protected.
-I did feel some sense of relief not because I felt like I was immune, but just because it felt the end was near.
+I did feel some sense of relief not because I felt like I was immune, but just because it felt like the end was near.
 I saw a light at the end of the tunnel.”

 There’s no clear data on how many people contracted coronavirus before their vaccinations could take full effect.